GerritCodeReview/plugins_supermanifest/java/Documentation/about.md

 For the destination branch, you may also specify `refs/heads/*` to copy all branches in the manifest repository.
 In this case the `srcRef` field is not required (it will be ignored if present).

-Specific branches can be excluded with the `exclude` option. `exclude` value is a comma-separated list of fully qualified refs (i.e. with the `refs/heads/` prefix).
+Branches that match the srcRef can still be skipped with the `exclude` option.
+Its value is a comma-separated list of refs or ref patterns.
+Both of them fully qualified (i.e. with the `refs/heads/` prefix).
+Note that git ref patterns allow only one '*'.

 ```
 [superproject "submodules:refs/heads/*"]
    srcRepo = platforms/manifest
    srcPath = manifest.xml
-   exclude = refs/heads/test,refs/heads/ignoreme
+   exclude = refs/heads/ignoreme, refs/heads/*-release, refs/heads/auto-*
 ```

 This plugin bypasses visibility restrictions, so edits to the manifest repo can be used to reveal existence of hidden repositories or branches.

 MANUAL TRIGGER